PMudra/docker-hugo/README.md

 # docker-hugo
-Docker Images for Hugo a Static Site Generator
+Docker Images for the Static Site Generator Hugo